hotpotcookie/hotpotcookie/content/docs/org/contribution/_index.md

   type: posts // mandatory value for all form of content
   ---

-  ##  Heading-2 // level-2 heading is preferred to start the blog since the title already used h1
+  ##  heading-2 // level-2 heading is preferred to start the blog since the title already used h1
-  ### Heading-3 // it is recommended not to exceed the level-3 heading as it tends to be hard to read the table of contents
+  ### heading-3 // it is recommended not to exceed the level-3 heading as it tends to be hard to read the table of contents
   ![cat](/images/data/blog/eltbfrat-1.webp) // (1/2) ways of importing image
   <img src="/images/data/blog/eltbfrat-2.webp" alt="cat"/> // (2/2) ways of importing image

-  ### References // level-3 heading for reference on the last section of the post
+  ## references // level-2  heading for reference on the last section of the post
   - [title - site](URL) // list of all the sites that you may cite or use
-  - [Introduction to Log4j - Medium](https:..) // citation example from the format above
+  - [Introduction to Log4j - **Medium***](https:..) // citation example from the format above
   ```
   **when** all the needed files are ready, including the post and the images, you can finally stage all those resources and commit it. **here** is the snippet with the relative path to the corresponding files